sosconf/Account-Authentication-Service/README.md

 sudo apt-get install openssl libssl-dev
 ```
 ##### Sysv-rc-conf Management Package
-We prefer change the source in advance in case the installation fails :
+We prefer to change the source in case that installation fails:
 ```
 sudo vim /etc/apt/sources.list
 ===========================================================